310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Chiaki serious %}
-<th>(Mmrm~… I have nothing to do while Takamine talks on the phone.
+<th>(Mm~… I have nothing to do while Takamine talks on the phone.
 Maybe I should check my work contacts on HoldHands while I have the time.)</th>

 <th>(In the end, the showrunners I’m working with ended up arguing over and over copyright issues and how to negotiate with the actors, which has put everything in a deadlock.)</th>